hopv/nola/README.md

 Here, `sProp` is a step-indexed proposition `ℕ →anti Prop` and `▶` delays the definition of a data type by one step-index.

-### Problems
+### Laters in the Way

 Sounds fine?
-But this comes with costs.
+But this comes with the cost of the *later modality* `▷`.

+Due to `▶` added to `iProp`, we can use propositional sharing only for propositions under `▷`, which delays the definition of a proposition by one step-index.
+This causes significant practical issues, especially for dealing with nested propositional sharing.

-First, we suffer from the later modality `▷`, which is non-idempotent and doesn't commute with the fancy update modality `|==>`.
+The later modality `▷` is ill-behaved: it is non-idempotent and doesn't commute with the fancy update modality `|==>`.
-Despite efforts like [later credits](https://plv.mpi-sws.org/later-credits/), it is still hard to manage.
+Various efforts, such as [later credits](https://plv.mpi-sws.org/later-credits/), have been made to manage `▷`, but it is still hard to use.

-More fundamentally, step-indexing is at odds with liveness verification.
-Roughly speaking, the later modality `▷` automatically makes predicates on programs coinductive, while liveness verification calls for inductive predicates.
+More fundamentally, the power to strip off `▷` makes program predicates weaker, ensuring only safety properties (absence of bad behaviors witnessed by finite steps), but not liveness properties (absence of bad behaviors witnessed only by an infinite execution).

-Indeed, [Simuliris](https://iris-project.org/pdfs/2022-popl-simuliris.pdf) uses Iris<sup>light</sup>, a non-step-indexed variant of Iris, to construct a predicate for fair termination preservation, defined as a mixed fixed point.
+Indeed, [Simuliris](https://iris-project.org/pdfs/2022-popl-simuliris.pdf) just gave up *propositional sharing* in its program logic built in Iris for fair termination preservation, a rich liveness property.

 ### Paradox

-Can't we have propositional sharing without step-indexing?
+Can't we have propositional sharing without laters `▷`?
-That was believed impossible because of a known paradox for a naive shared invariant without the later modality.
+That was believed impossible because of a known paradox for a naive shared invariant without `▷`.

 At the high level, the paradox corresponds to a folklore technique called Landin's knot, causing a program loop using a shared mutable reference over the arrow type `evil: (unit -> unit) ref`: